Quaerite et invenietis — "Seek and you will find"

 and Optimism.
 Community and Family.
 Fairness, Equality and Justice.

-administration must not now or ever be observed with detachment—it is
+or ever be observed with detachment—it is

 extremely